effekt-lang/effekt/examples/tour/captures.effekt.md

 ```
 Computations are bound using `def` and the type doesn't mention captures, while values are bound using `val` and the inferred type mentions the capture `{exc}`.

-Converting second-class computations to first-class values can be done either explicitly by `box`ing them or implicitly when
+Converting second-class computations to first-class values always needs to be done explicitly by `box`ing them.
-- they occur in return position,
-- on the right-hand side of value assignments,
-- or being passed as arguments where first-class values are expected.

 ## Restricting Capture
 Boxed computations can be extremely useful to restrict their capture to a certain set of capabilities.